akquinet/vaangular/README.md

 Provide stellar integration of AngularJS with vaadin

 ## What is vaangular?
 vaangular combines the power of [vaadin](https://vaadin.com) and Java with the power of [AngularJS](https://angularjs.org) to create awesome UIs.

+Some reasons why you might want to do that:
+- mix and match skill within your team
+- increase responsiveness (by doing client-side logic)
+- re-use existing AngularJS-based assets
+- have an alternative to custom GWT development

+## How dows it work? (examples, please!)

 Effectively, you create three things:
 1. an HTML fragment with AngularJS attributes and directives in it
 2. an AngularJS controller (along with tests in e.g. Jasmine)
 3. a vaadin component to hook up the previous two with the backend